shalean-developer/booking-system/LOCATION_PAGES_IMPLEMENTATION.md

 - All Cape Town suburb pages are live and ready for production
 - The suburb page template makes it easy to create pages for other cities
-- Email updated to support@shalean.com across the entire site
+- Email updated to support@shalean.co.za across the entire site
 - Location pages are fully responsive and SEO-optimized
 - The "Coming Soon" feature allows for planned expansion communication